tos-kamiya/slothx/README.md

 ## Changelog

+* v0.4.2: Enable to install script file missing main function, by generating dummy the main function as needed.
 * v0.4.1: Correctly resolve package names with "import package.submodule".
 Updated `to_moodle_html.py` to include this functionality.
 * v0.4.0: Experimental support for uv-script style dependencies to enhance convenience and interoperability.
 For details on uv-script style dependencies, see: https://docs.astral.sh/uv/guides/scripts/#declaring-script-dependencies